Cavrnus-Inc/candidate-exercises/typescript/AudioNormalizer/README.md

 ## TASK : Visualize audio levels

 In `src/components/ParticipantView.vue`, the `lastAudioLevel` property is updated as a participant speaks or goes silent.
-Update the visualization of each participant card to reflect their last audio level and apply a style to show audio's threshold (loud, quiet, normal)
+Update the visualization of each participant card to reflect their last audio level value and apply a style to color code the audio's threshold.

+Loud means the level is greater than 60

+Normal means the level is 40 to 60

+Quiet means the level is less than 40

+Silent means level is 0 (the user is not speaking)

 ## TASK: Normalize audio levels

-In `src/pages/SessionPage.vue`, use the `onAudioLevelChanged` event handler to calculate audio level gain values so that all users have audio levels within a range of 40 to 60 (out of 100).
+In `src/pages/SessionPage.vue`, use the `onAudioLevelChanged` event handler to calculate audio level gain values so that all users have audio levels within a nortmal range of 40 to 60 (out of 100).

 Set a user's audio level gain by calling `setParticipantAudioLevelGain` on the `webRtcClient`.